CopenhagenCityArchives/KildetasterDataExamples/api_endpoints.md

 Get page:
 http://kbhkilder.dk/1508/stable/api/pages/2
-Returns an array of posts and "nextpost" which is a best guess of the position and size of the next post
+Returns an array of posts and "next_post" which is a best guess of the position and size of the next post (false when there is no more room for posts)

 Get next available page:
 http://kbhkilder.dk/1508/stable/api/pages/nextavailable?task_id=1&unit_id=1&current_page_number=1